darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/02 - Petition in the Winter Garden.md

 "Steady," Lareth said to the room, his voice cutting through nervous chatter without needing volume.
 The words carried authority earned through competence, respected because it had been tested.
 "We're being clocked."

 "As always," Melf said, rolling his sleeves to his elbows with methodical care.
 His forearms were strong in the way of people who lifted things more important than themselves—not the bulk of a laborer but the precise strength of a craftsman.
 "All right.
 Binder wash.
-We need something that turns grit into polite paste and slides out of grooves without scratching.
+We need something that turns grit into polite paste and slides out of grooves without scratching—basically a gentle solvent to restore fouled [[Ward-staves]].
 Juniper resin?
 Vinegar?
 A breath of oil so it doesn't seize."

 The work demanded breath and steadiness.
 Samantha felt fatigue at the edges of her consciousness like a blade testing an edge—aware of its presence but not yet cutting deep enough to matter.